dedsec1121fk/DedSec/README.md

 3.  **No Warranty:** The Software is provided **"AS IS,"** without any warranty of any kind, express or implied.
 The developers and contributors make **no guarantee** that the Software will be error-free, secure, or uninterrupted.

 4.  **Limitation of Liability:** In no event shall the developers, contributors, or distributors of the Software be liable for any claim, damages, or other liability, whether in an action of contract, tort, or otherwise, arising from, out of, or in connection with the Software or the use or other dealings in the Software.
-This includes any direct, indirect, incidental, special, exemplary, or consequential damages (including, but not in, procurement of substitute goods or services; loss of use, data, or profits; or business interruption).
+This includes any direct, indirect, incidental, special, exemplary, or consequential damages (including, but not limited to, procurement of substitute goods or services; loss of use, data, or profits; or business interruption).

----